titumozammel/3c-strategic-approach/README.md

 > **3C does not restore Human Energy.**

-Recovery belongs to the relevant Human Energy mechanisms within the broader HEE ecosystem.
+Human Energy recovery belongs to the relevant Human Energy mechanisms within the broader HEE ecosystem.

 ---